lawrence501/5e-cli/specialisations.md

 Restriction: Items you do this on cannot be used by other characters.

+### Shattering
+Whenever you salvage an enchanted item, you gain the Shard of a random affix on that item.
+Whenever you finish a crafting job, you may destroy a Shard to replace an affix of your choice on the crafted item with the Shard's affix.

+Restriction: Items with a Shard affix cannot be used by other characters.

 ### Strong Foundations
 After seeing a new enchanted item you find, you may choose for each starting affix on it to be upgraded once.

-Restriction: These items cannot be used by other characters.
+Restriction: Items you do this on cannot be used by other characters.

 ### Toolbelt
 Whenever your crafting options are revealed for enchanted items, you can reroll one of the Crafts into a new one of the same tier.